itsamish01/StaffEase/README.md

 > TODO: replaced Styled-components with Tailwind

-- Styled-components for CSS-in-JS styling
+- Tailwind CSS for utility-first styling
 - jsonwebtoken for authentication
 - apollo-server-express for GraphQL integration